LamaliaNetwork/LamaliaWiki/src/pages/patchNotes.md

 **Additions**
 - Added: /rtp (build/resource/resource_nether/resource_the_end) command to select world to teleport
+- Added: ผีเฝ้าเซิฟ / ETERNAL suffix to diamond rank and eternity rank

 **Changes**
 - Move Dispose command to Bronze Rank or you can use /bin instead